Who is this for?

 Investigators must ensure that they have the necessary permits and approvals prior to starting field work (e.g. trapping permits, chemical/drug permits) and contact Environmental Health and Safety (EHS) where appropriate to determine what personal protective equipment (PPE) and precautions are needed.

 Personnel listed on the protocol, in addition to standard ethics training, must have appropriate training specific to their work, which can be provided by the investigator, or by other experienced handlers.
-Please refer to the training matrix for more information.
+Please refer to the Animal User Training Guidelines for more information.
 Document work-specific training on the Documentation of External Training form and submit the completed form to the Animal Ethics & Compliance Unit (AECU) as verification.
 See Mandatory Animal Handler Training for more details.

 The Local Animal Care Committee (LACC) and/or Quality Assurance Analysts (QAAs) may ask to see photos or videos of techniques and equipment used in the field research during protocol review or quality assurance (QA) visits, in order to better understand and visualize the methodology.
 These types of media are an important part of the discussion and exchange between the researcher and QAAs or LACC members.